-Profile Graphic Grade Description 38 38 Deaf NE DEAF-Defined as a hearing loss of at least 55dB pure tone average (PTA) in the better ear (three-tone pure tone average at 500, 1000 and 2000 Hertz, air conduction, ISO 1969 Standard) 39 Learning Impaired Intellectual Impairment.
-IQ less than 70 and Classifie FMH NE 40-41 AVAILABLE FOR THE INTRODUCTION OF NEW PROFILES 42 THROUGH THE CLA A HEALTH CONDITION WHICH CANNOT BE MEASURED THROUGH THE CLASSIFICATION PROCESS and thereby Not Eligible.
-See Appendix 3 Non-Eligible Impairment Types for all Athletes 43-47 AVAILABLE FOR THE INTRODUCTION OF NEW PROFILES 48 (45) NE ABLE-BODIED PEOPLE.
+Profile Graphic Grade Description 38 38 V Deaf NE DEAF-Defined as a hearing loss of at least 55dB pure tone average (PTA) in the better ear (three-tone pure tone average at 500, 1000 and 2000 Hertz, air conduction, ISO 1969 Standard) 39 (39) (1) (2) (3) (2) (2) (2) (2) (2) (2) (2) (2) (2) (2 NE Athletes with an intellectual Impairment have a restriction in intellectual functioning and adaptive behaviours which affects conceptual, social and practical adaptive skills required for everyday life.
+This impairment must be present before the age of 18.
+40-41 AVAILABLE FOR THE INTRODUCTION OF NEW PROFILES 42 NE A HEALTH CONDITION WHICH CANNOT BE MEASURED THROUGH THE CLASSIFICATION PROCESS and thereby Not Eligible.
+See Appendix 3 Non-Eligible Impairment Types for all Athletes - 43-47 AVAILABLE FOR THE INTRODUCTION OF NEW PROFILES 48 NE ABLE-BODIED PEOPLE.